-The Company believes it is reasonably well positioned to withstand volatility that may arise from a deterioration in the geopolitical and global economic environment.
+The Company's Management believes it's reasonably well positioned to withstand volatility that may arise from a deterioration in the geopolitical and global economic environment.

-A.5.4 Digital Strategy
+A.5.3 Digital Strategy

 As Genikes Insurance is operating into an evolving insurance landscape and digital transformation is one of its main strategic pillars.
-During 2023, Company implemented and delivered a number of planned digital transformation projects like the customer portal, claims system, e-signature and mpos/softpos, that will modernise further the services to be provided to customers and business partners and will allow for internal efficiencies.
+During the year 2024, Company implemented and delivered a number of planned digital transformation projects like the Customer Portal Genikes Insurance, digital enhancement in claims system, maximised adoption of internal portals, and enhanced reporting tools, that will modernise further the services to be provided to customers and business partners and will allow for internal efficiencies.

-A.5.5 Governance, compliance and risk management
+A.5.4 Governance, compliance and risk management